MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-getguid.md

 # ITfCategoryMgr::GetGUID

 ## -description

+Obtains a GUID from the internal table using its atom.

 ## -parameters

 ### -param guidatom [in]

 Contains a <b>TfGuidAtom</b> value that specifies the GUID to obtain.

 ### -param pguid [out]

 Pointer to a <b>GUID</b> value that receives the <b>GUID</b> for the specified atom.
 Receives GUID_NULL if the <b>GUID</b> for the atom cannot be found.

 ## -returns

 This method can return one of these values.